If you’ve heard about UX design, you’ve probably come across information architecture, or as it’s often written for short ‘IA’.

 As consumers, we’re accustomed to finding exactly what we need, where we expect it to be.
 And when we find it easily, it’s generally no coincidence.
 It’s usually the result of extensive user research and testing.
 And what happens if we don’t find it?
 We give up within a few seconds and move on.

-In short - we don’t have much patience when it comes to bad user experience.
+In short, we don’t have much patience when it comes to bad user experience.

 As a result, near perfection has become a must to survive in the competitive tech environment.
 The job of an information architect is to maintain a competitive advantage by making sure things are where they should be, and believe me, it’s not always easy.
 As you’ll soon discover, there is a lot to think about.

 So what do we really mean by IA?
 I’ll begin by explaining, in simple terms, what it means.
 If you scroll down, you’ll find 8 easy principles that highlight some crucial things to think about when designing the IA of a website.
 I’ll then explain the many ways that good IA will benefit both the user and your bottom line, and finally I’ll share some handy processes to get you started, plus a list useful tools to use when designing the IA of a site.
 And if you’re an audiovisual learner, you can check out the video below, presented by one of our wonderful student advisors.

 Ready to get to grips with it?
 You can select a topic from the list below to jump straight to it, or else we can simply start from the very beginning.
 Let’s get cracking!